Code-Institute-Submissions/WelshDan-fanzone/README.md

 | NavBar.js       | Used for the main NavBar and contains the icons and their links                                                      | 1          |
 | PageNotFound.js | A replacement of the 404 file, this page is connected to the App.js file and is used when a wrong address is entered | 1          |

+The major custom part of the website was the supported section.
+The aim of this was to provide the user with a choice of teams to select as their "supported" team and then this would open up the supported feed, which will filter all of the posts that have been created with that team's name as the supported team for that post (i.e. the team that the post is about).

+There are some small parts that have not been completed in this custom function.
+Setting up the correct team values was not set up completely.

 #### 2.4 Deployment: How to deploy the Front-End